 Fresh off an appearance in the regional playoffs, six Linfield players have been named to the American Baseball Coaches Association All-West Region Team, as announced Wednesday.

-First team accolades went to rookie Tim Wilson (Jr., Redmond, Wash.), who was chosen as a utility player.
+First team accolades went to rookie Tim Wilson, who was chosen as a utility player.
 Catcher Cole Bixenman and pitchers Ryan Larson and Robert Vaughn were named to the second team.
-Third team selections included designated hitter Clayton Truex (Jr., Kirkland, Wash.) and pitcher Evan Hilberg.
+Third team selections included designated hitter Clayton Truex (Sr., Kirkland, Wash.) and pitcher Evan Hilberg.

 In his first year as a Wildcat, Wilson had a significant impact on the baseball program.
 He reset the Linfield record for highest single-season batting average at .490, 44 points higher than the No. 2 all-time mark.
 Appearing in 33 games primarily in center field, Wilson tallied 31 RBI on 50 hits, including six doubles, one triple and five home runs.
 He was one of just three players to hit a triple this season, and co-led the team in stolen bases with 19.